 What technology is required to work with biller?
 The biller’s email and fax are both HIPAA compliant.
 Options for transmission include simply writing your billing out and faxing it to the biller, sending emails with the PHI included in a password protected .pdf or secure texting.
 The biller will work with you to determine the safest and easiest method for you.

 How are claims sent to biller?
 Claims can be emailed or faxed to biller as stated above to make it as seamless as possible for you.
+Many providers give billers access to their EHR so that accessing claim info. is seamless.
 We do not require that information be submitted in a specific format or on a specific form, although, we have a template available for your use if desired.

 How will I be billed for billing services?
 You will be invoiced once a month by Lactation Practice according to your claims activity.